 To learn more about the connection between head and neck injuries and migraine headaches, download our complimentary e-book NATURAL AND DRUG-FREE WAYS TO END YOUR MIGRAINES by clicking the image below.

 Pain Phase – This is the stage of the actual headache, and it also usually begins gradually.
 The pain can be moderate to severe, but physical activity can worsen the pain.
 Those who do not go through the aura stage before or during this stage commonly experience neck pain.
 This stage lasts anywhere from four to 72 hours.

 Postdrome Phase – When a migraines ends, the effects may linger.
 Symptoms during this stage may include soreness where the headaches occurred, impaired thinking, fatigue, gastrointestinal symptoms, mood changes, and weakness.

-After the Migraine
+After the Migraines

-If you suffer from these debilitating headaches, you don’t need to live with the pain any longer.
+If you suffer from these debilitating migraines, you don’t need to live with the pain any longer.
 An upper cervical specialist can examine your neck to determine if a misalignment in your upper neck vertebra may be the culprit of your Migraines.
 Upper neck misalignments have been shown to lead to migraine headaches and can only be corrected by an upper cervical specialist trained in specialized procedures.

 To hear from more people like you, check out our patient reviews here.